 For Dr. Sarah Ferrell Weeks, practicing veterinary medicine is “all about preventative care, educating owners, and helping keep that extraordinary bond [between people and their pets] alive as long as possible.”
 Dr. Weeks grew up on a horse farm and while a teenager, she and her mom fostered over 350 dogs and one horse.
 Her mom instilled in her a deep love for caring for animals from a very young age.
-In high school, she worked for Dr. Susan McLeod, who taught her “how to put that love into action” and helped refine her commitment to provide the highest quality veterinary medicine.
+In high school, she worked for Dr. Susan Morphis, who taught her “how to put that love into action” and helped refine her commitment to provide the highest quality veterinary medicine.

 Dr. Weeks earned her bachelor’s degree in animal science from North Carolina State University and her Doctorate of Veterinary Medicine from North Carolina State University College of Veterinary Medicine.
 She joined Albemarle Animal Hospital as an associate veterinarian in 2014, and purchased the practice from Dr. Sammy Gregg in September, 2015.
 Dr. Weeks is a member of the American Veterinary Medical Association and the North Carolina Veterinary Medical Association.

 When not at the animal hospital, Dr. Weeks spends time with her husband and two children, and their three pets: Easton (German Short-haired Pointer); Lula (poodle mix); Jack Frost (bearded dragon).
 She enjoys exploring delicious foods, horseback riding, and traveling, and belongs to the Pinetops Presbyterian Church.

 Dr. Julie Pomerantz